nalandial/digital-nomads/tiktok-requiem.md

 # Foreward
 I’m autistic and have ADHD.
 That’s a loaded statement, I know, but it’s key to understanding why these next words might sound like I’m writing a tear-stained eulogy for an app.
+My emotions come in big, bold waves, and my brain often deals in extremes -- some call it black-and-white thinking.
+I also think in images and am forced to decode them into subpar textual representations to communicate with the world.
+It goes both ways -- sometimes I struggle to parse what people are saying because I literally need the full picture and the words alone aren’t enough.

-Because, to me, it was never just an app.
-TikTok was a community, a support system, a place where I found people who thought and felt as I do.
+This piece is the window into my mind I wish I’d had when I first realized I experience the world differently.
+To me, TikTok was never just an app.
+It was a community, a support system, a place where I found people who thought and felt as I do.
 Losing it meant losing a whole network of inside jokes and genuine empathy.

-If you read this and think, “That’s intense—maybe a bit over the top for social media,” then this piece probably isn’t for you.
-But if the idea of losing your digital safe space strikes a nerve—if you’ve ever relied on an online corner of the world to feel understood—then these words are my “message in a bottle.”
+Yes, this might read as melodramatic if you’re simply here for short-form memes.
+But if the idea of losing your digital safe space strikes a nerve -- if you’ve ever relied on an online corner of the world to feel understood -- then these words are my “message in a bottle.”
 Welcome.
 I hope they resonate.

 # **A Firsthand Requiem for the TikTok Ban (January 19th, 2025)**